 Macintyre, Ben: Operation Mincemeat, How a Dead Man and a Bizarre Plan Fooled the Nazis and Assured an Allied Victory.
 Harmony Books.
 New York: 2010.
 First American Edition.
 8vo.
 Two-tone boards.
 Pp. x, 402, (iv).
 Illustrated: (16) pp. of plates.
 Notes.
 Select Bibliography.
 Index.
 Fine copy in dj. $24.00

-An idea originated by Ian Fleming, then taken up by two spy-masters operating in a cramped room beneath the Admiralty in London, was to fool the Germans about where the next Allied action would take place in the Mediterranean.
-The hoax involved making sure they found the corpse of someone who appeared to be a British officer carrying private letters between several of the top British commanders in London and in North Africa.
-The body chosen for the operation was actually that of an impoverished man from Wales named Glyndwr Michael who had taken his own life.
-But a new identity for him was created, and he was left in the sea off the coast of southern Spain where he drifted towards shore and was found by Spanish authorities.
-The faked letters were eventually shown to German agents who gullibly accepted the false clues about the Allied plans.
+An idea originated by Ian Fleming, then taken up by two spy-masters operating in a cramped room beneath the Admiralty in London, was to provide the Germans with disinformation about where the next Allied action would take place in the Mediterranean.
+The hoax involved making sure they found the corpse of someone who appeared to be a British officer carrying private letters between several of the top British commanders in London and North Africa.
+The body chosen for the operation was actually that of an impoverished man from Wales named Glyndwr Michael who had taken his own life, but a new identity for him was created, and he was left in the sea off the coast of southern Spain where he drifted towards shore and was found by Spanish authorities.
+The faked letters were eventually shown to German agents who gullibly accepted the clues about Allied plans.
 In the end Hitler was deceived, and British and American forces landed on Sicily against somewhat less resistance than they might have encountered otherwise.

 [Maclean, Donald], Robert Cecil: A Divided Life, a Biography of Donald Maclean.
 Foreword by Lord Annan.
 Bodley Head.
 London: 1988.
 First edition.
 8vo.
 Boards.
 Pp. xx, 212.
 Fine copy in dj. $22.00